loginom/admin-guide-l10n/data-en/server/setup.md

 * **Loginom Server** is compulsory for the *Loginom server* installation.
 * **Loginom Studio** installs the web interface.
-* The **Documentation** enables to add the platform operation reference section to the web interface.
+* The **Documentation** enables addition of the platform operation reference section to the web interface.
 * The **web server** installs the embedded Apache Httpd web server.
 If the third-party server is to be used, the component must be disabled.

 ![](../images/server_msi_features_default.png)